beehivespeechtherapy/Speech-Therapy-Games/README.md

 3. Updates config.json with title and settings
 4. Downloads protagonist sprites (if specified)
 5. Downloads background image (if specified)
+6. Adds game to root index.html game list
-6. Creates a README with next steps
+7. Creates a README with next steps

 ### download-images.js